cr0wst/demo-twofactor/rough-draft.md

 In short, we implemented two-factor authentication to better secure our application.
 We did this by:

 * Creating a custom `AuthenticationSuccessHandler` to forward the user to a verification page after serving them a code.
-* Using the `nexmo-java` library, by wrapping it in a `NexmoVerificationService` to send verification codes to our users.
+* Using the `nexmo-java` library, by wrapping it in a `NexmoVerificationService`, to send verification codes to our users.
 * Taking advantage of the Spring Scheduler to delete expired verification codes.
 * Building a page for the user to enter their verification code.

 Check out the [final code from this tutorial](https://github.com/cr0wst/demo-twofactor/tree/final-with-auth-success-handler) on GitHub.

-Also, take a look at [this alternative method](https://github.com/cr0wst/demo-twofactor/tree/final-with-sessions) using sessions to store request information.

 ## Looking Ahead
 There are various ways that two-factor authentication can be implemented.
 If you're curious about any of the frameworks and technologies used in the sample code, here's a rundown: